FredgioDazzle/Alone/README.md

 3. Run the version of Ren'Py that you have downloaded and after configuring where the projects are placed look for the "Build distributions" button

-4. Compile it for the operating system you want (Windows, Linux or Mac) and compile it
+4. Compile it for the operating system you want (Windows, Linux or Mac)

 # How to compile for Android or iOS?